MattBriden/Random-Forest-Example/README.md

 3   ham  U dun say so early hor...
 U c already then say...
 4   ham  Nah I don't think he goes to usf, he lives aro...
 ```
 The v1 column that indicated "ham" or "spam" was easy to change, it was decided "ham" would be represented by 0 and "spam" by 1.
 The text column was a bit more tricky.
 To make the data processable by machine learning algorithms we needed to tokenize and normalize each text.
 This was accomplished by using the CountVectorizer object from scikit-learn.
 This object takes each text and turns each word, defined as a "feature", into a count of its occurrences.
-Each feature is then weighted to diminish importance of words that occur in the majority of samples, think articles like "and" and "the".
 The CountVectorizer in this implementation only takes into account the most frequented 3000 words.
+A list of "stop words" was also applied so to the CountVectorizer object so common words that don't help classification (think articles, pronouns, and prepositions) are not taken into top 3000 frequented word.
 Therefore each set of features, or tokenized and normalized representations of each text, will be an array of size 3000 with each object in the array being a count of how many times that word occurs in the text.
 Below is the implementation.
 ```python
 # replace "ham" and "spam" with 0 and 1
 cleanup_data = {"v1": {"ham": 0, "spam": 1}}